xmdltz/.github/profile/README.md

 ### 🌍 Who has been using our platform?

-We have successfully transformed learning centres and educational institutions in various locations worldwide, including Bahrain, Estonia, France, the Ivory Coast, Israel, Kazakhstan, Senegal, the United Kingdom, and the United States.
+We have successfully transformed learning centres and educational institutions in various locations worldwide, including Bahrain, Estonia, France, the Ivory Coast, Israel, India, Kazakhstan, Senegal, the United Kingdom, and the United States.

 ```topojson
 {